Yuvraj3905/ArshPort2/README.md

 ## Features
 - Home section
+- Education section
+- Experience section
 - Projects section
-- About section
-- Skills section
-- Experience section
 - Contact section

 ## Installation
 1. Clone the repository
 2. Navigate to the project directory
-3. Open the index.html file in a web browser
+3. Open the portfolio.html file in a web browser

 ## Usage
 1. Open the project directory in a text editor